 In order to process a divorce accommodation whereby the Fund allocates a payment directly to a Musician's ex-spouse as part of a divorce agreement, several steps are required:

 The Musician must submit to the Fund (via email, mail or fax) a SIGNED letter requesting a divorce accommodation for direct payment to the ex-spouse.
 The request should include:

 - Musician's current address, phone number and last 4 digits of social security number or Fund account number, if known.

-- A conformed copy of the court order of final judgement of dissolution.
+- A conformed copy of the court order of final judgment of dissolution.

 - Ex-spouse's name, current address, phone number and email address (if available).